Translation disclaimer (Translation disclaimer)

 The nature of our service means that we need to collect data about criminal offences.
 In order to collect this, we must comply with UK General Data Protection Regulation Article 10.
 The Council meets this requirement.

-Your personal information will be kept for the following length of time and then will be securely destroyed:
+Your personal information will be kept for the following length of time:

 • 3 years if an enquiry as a prospective foster carer is made but not progressed;